Family group meetings

 - what will be discussed

-- where and when the meeting will be held
+- ideas on where and when the meeting will be held

 - if you are an Aboriginal or Torres Strait Islander young person, whether you would like an independent person to help you have your say at the meeting.